Be Nice, Because Altruists Have Way More Sex According To Science

-We all know the trope: girls only want assholes.
-It’s the lament of the ironic “nice guy” who feels he’s been friendzoned.
+We all know the trope: girls only like assholes.
+It’s the lament of the ironic “nice guy” who feels he’s been friend-zoned.
 These men honestly believe they are being rejected as a suitor because they are too nice.
 Which is dumb.
 But, now it’s not just women rejecting that line of reasoning, it’s science, too.

 Psychologists at the University of Guelph and Nipissing conducted a pair of experiments that uncovered a strong connection between altruism and sexual success by analyzing participants’ sexual histories in conjunction with their altruistic tendencies.
 The results showed the higher a person ranked in levels of altruism, the more sexual partners they were locking down.